MonserratVH/A-Simulation-Optimization-Decision-Framework-for-Composite-Tunnel-Support-Design/README.md

 ### 2. Create the Python environment

-For the closest match to the thesis, create the environment with Python 3.8.1:
+For the closest match to the original project environment, create the environment with Python 3.8.1:

 ```powershell
 py -3.8 -m venv .venv